Table of contents

 But my body showed more and more signs of fatigue.
 It was getting unbearable as I passed the ten kilometers sign, and I slowed down decisively.
 What confronted me with the serious problem that I was getting measurably off-schedule.

 In about three kilometers distance from the sommet, a heavy and deep cover of snow was hiding the streets.
-It was shortly after three o’clock, and there was no much time left before sunset.
+It was shortly after three o’clock, and there was not much time left before sunset.

-How to not complete a bike tour
+How to not finish a bike tour

 Who cares if I hike the last kilometer anyway, there is just one further geographical point, isn’t it?

-I tossed my bike and my backpack into the snow and prepared for one last photo with my self-timer camera.
+I tossed my bike and my backpack into the snow and prepared for one last photo with my small self-timer camera.
 Then I walked the two kilometers back, climbed on my MTB and darted back towards the valley.